nothingholy/FlashScoreParse/README.md

 # FlashScore parsing app

-The application parses the site and writes data to the table.
+The application parses the site and writes data to the csv file.